 Hybrid plants are a crossing between two selected parent plants achieved via controlled pollination (see how are plants propagated).
 The seeds produced by this process are called F1 or F1 Hybrids.
 These hybrids will exhibit very specific qualities.
 Hybrids have quickly come to dominate the seed market.
-However, in spite of their increased market presence of hybrids, there are several reasons not to purchase such varieties.
+However, in spite of their increased market presence of hybrids, there are several factors to be considered.
 They can be summarized as follows:

 Loss of Genetic Diversity

 The massive shift to the use of hybrids has resulted in a severe reduction in seed varieties.
 Between 1984 and 1987, 54 of the 230 American and Canadian mail-order seed companies went out of business.
 With their closure, 943 non-hybrid varieties, or approximately 19% of all varieties, were lost.
 This trend continues based on the evolving demands of the agriculture industry, i.e. extreme consolidation and the globalization of supply chains.
 However, genetic diversity must be maintained as it is essential to the survival and adaptability of any given species (see crop wild relatives), something that will be increasingly relevant as a result of changes in climate and pest adaptations.

 Hybrid seeds are typically more expensive due to the financial investment required by the seed companies in order to develop new strains.
 Investment in this respect relates to finding two suitable partner plants and hand-pollination.
 The higher cost is passed on to growers.
 Growers who are producing for the market must then pass on the costs to consumers.